The First Owner’s Reference

 Reading time

-Two facts about the market in 2026 are essential and rarely stated together.
-More wealth has been created in fewer hands than at any point in recorded economic history.
-The order book for yachts above 24 metres contracted for the second consecutive year.
-The number of new buyers is rising sharply.
-The number of yachts available to be bought is shrinking.
+Two facts about the market in 2026 are seldom stated alongside one another.
+More wealth has been created in fewer hands than at any point in recorded economic history, while the order book for yachts above 24 metres contracted for the second consecutive year.
+The number of new buyers is rising sharply; the number of yachts available to be bought is shrinking.

 Trade press often characterises the moment as a boom.
-On a more careful reading, it is a structural narrowing of supply against an expanding pool of demand: price discipline at the top, scarcity at the established yards, and a bifurcation between well-priced inventory that moves and over-priced inventory that rots.
-The market is harder to buy correctly, not easier.
+It is a structural narrowing of supply against expanding demand: price discipline at the top, scarcity at the established yards, and a sharp split between well-priced inventory that moves and over-priced inventory that rots.

 The wealth side

-The Capgemini World Wealth Report 2025 adds the second consequential frame: USD 83.5 trillion of wealth will be inherited by Gen X, millennials, and Gen Z by 2048.
-Within that transfer, women receive a significant share by 2035.
-And, crucially, 81 percent of next-generation HNWIs intend to switch from their parents' wealth management firm within one to two years of inheritance.
+The Capgemini World Wealth Report 2025 adds the second frame: USD 83.5 trillion of wealth will be inherited by Gen X, millennials, and Gen Z by 2048.
+81 percent of next-generation HNWIs intend to switch from their parents' wealth management firm within one to two years of inheritance.
 The reader of The First Owner’s Reference is therefore likely to be one of two profiles: a newly liquidated principal, or an heir whose first action is to fire the adviser their parents used.

 The yacht side

-Against that demand picture, the supply side is contracting in unit count.
-The 2026 BOAT International Global Order Book records 1,093 yachts of 24m and above on order or in build, down from 1,138 in the 2025 edition.
-This is the second consecutive annual decline by unit count.
-The headline that recurs in trade press, that the market is at a peak, is true only by length and tonnage.
-Average length on the order book has risen to 40.8m and 551 GT, the highest ever recorded, but the unit count peaked in the 2023 to 2024 window and has eased.
+The 2026 BOAT International Global Order Book records 1,093 yachts of 24m and above on order or in build, down from 1,138 in the 2025 edition and the second consecutive annual decline by unit count.
+Average length has risen to 40.8m and 551 GT, the highest ever recorded; unit count peaked in the 2023 to 2024 window and has eased.
+The trade-press claim of a peak is true only by length and tonnage.

-Italy is now the dominant production geography: 568 units, 52 percent of the order book.
-Azimut Benetti is ranked first for the 26th consecutive year (5,924 metres across 163 yachts).
-Sanlorenzo with Nautor Swan sits second (4,698 metres across 130).
-The Netherlands is second by tonnage at 107,796 GT across 66 units, reflecting larger average length.
-Turkey is third at 82,383 GT across 141.
-Germany is fourth at 78,651 GT across just 18, output concentrated at the very top.
+Italy now dominates production: 568 units, 52 percent of the order book.
+Azimut Benetti is ranked first for the 26th consecutive year (5,924 metres across 163 yachts), Sanlorenzo with Nautor Swan second.
+The Netherlands is second by tonnage (107,796 GT across 66 units), reflecting larger average length.
+Turkey is third (82,383 GT across 141).
+Germany is fourth (78,651 GT across just 18, output concentrated at the very top).

 Top-tier yards are sold out.
-Lurssen books extend through mid-2027 at minimum; the yard acquired the insolvent Nobiskrug in 2024 and 2025, securing additional large-build capacity.
-Feadship slot availability is openly discussed in trade press as extending to 2028 to 2029, with Project Solent confirmed for 2027.
+Lurssen books extend through mid-2027 at minimum, with additional large-build capacity secured by the 2024 to 2025 acquisition of the insolvent Nobiskrug.
+Feadship slot availability is openly discussed in trade press as extending to 2028 to 2029, Project Solent confirmed for summer 2027.
 Oceanco delivered the 111m DreAMBoat in 18 months in November 2025, the counter-example of speed at the top.
 Heesen has run a speculative-build model since 2023 with full backlog through 2025 and beyond.
-The constraint is now visible at the mid-tier as well: Damen Yachting reports the Yacht Support range booked through Q4 2028 / Q1 2029 on certain models, and Sanlorenzo's order book extends to Q4 2028 / Q1 2029 on the SX, SD, and Steel ranges.
+The constraint extends to the mid-tier: Damen Yachting's Yacht Support range is booked through Q4 2028 / Q1 2029 on certain models, and Sanlorenzo's order book extends to the same window on the SX, SD, and Steel ranges.
+On the sailing yacht side, Southern Wind reports its order book extending through 2028 as of May 2026 (Superyacht Investor); Sanlorenzo's UK and Ireland office reports late-Q1 2026 buyer-meeting volume approximately 10 percent above the same window in 2025.

 What this means for a first-time buyer entering in 2026: the major decision is not which yard to commission, but whether to take a brokerage hull now, take a slot at a mid-tier yard with capacity, or wait three to four years for a delivery slot at a top-tier German or Dutch builder.
-Each path has different cost, risk, and time profiles.
-They are not interchangeable.
+Each path carries a different cost, risk, and time profile, and the three are not interchangeable.

 The number of new buyers is rising sharply.
 The number of yachts available to be bought is shrinking.